aimhubio/aim/README.md

 **Features:**
 - Easily query any image
-- Group by images by run parameters
+- Group images by run parameters
 - Group images by step

 <kbd>